Approximate Bayesian Computation with Path Signatures: Experiments

 with $\lambda_{\beta} = 0.1$, $\nu_{\beta} = 2$, $\lambda_{\gamma} = 0.2$, and $\nu_{\gamma} = 0.5$.
 It can be shown \citep{Kypraios2007EfficientBI} that this prior is conjugate for the model, leading to the posterior density

 where $\mathbf{I}$ and $\mathbf{R}$ are the infection and recovery times, respectively, $n_I$ and $n_R$ are the total number of individuals in the model that are infected and that recover over the course of the simulation, respectively, and $\phi_1$ is the time of the first infection.
 Thus, samples can be drawn from the exact posterior for a given dataset simulated by this model.
-We simulate the model using the Gillespie algorithm \citep{Gillespie}, such that the number of increments in the simulated sequences is also random.
+We simulate the model using the Gillespie algorithm \citep{Gillespie}, such that the lengths of the simulated sequences, and the spacing between points in the sequences, are both also random.

-To perform \gls{sabc}, we bring all three channels of the multivariate stream---number of infected individuals, number of recovered individuals, and time---into the range $[0,1]$ by dividing by $Z$, $Z$, and $T$, respectively.
+To perform \gls{sabc}, we bring all three channels of the multivariate stream --- the number of infected individuals, number of recovered individuals, and time --- into the range $[0,1]$ by dividing by $Z$, $Z$, and $T$, respectively.
+For \gls{wass}, we set $\lambda = 2$, since the expected vertical range is approximately twice that of the horizontal range $T=50$ when $Z=100$.

-We show in Figure \ref{fig:GSE_boxplots} plots for the distribution of MMDs between samples from the approximate posteriors generated with \gls{wass} and \gls{sabc} and samples from the ground truth exact posterior.
-To obtain these approximate posteriors, we use Algorithm \ref{alg:Rej} with $N=5\times 10^5$ and $M=100$.
+We show in Figure \ref{fig:gse_metrics} boxplots for the Wasserstein distances and MMDs between samples from \gls{wass} and \gls{sabc} posteriors and samples from the exact posterior.
+To obtain these approximate posteriors, we run Algorithm \ref{alg:Rej} with $N=10^5$ and $M=100$ for 20 different seeds.
 We also show boxplots for the distribution of squared distances between the posterior means obtained with \gls{wass} and \gls{sabc} and the exact posterior mean.
-On the right hand side of the figure, we show contour plots obtained by running the inference procedure with 25 different seeds and pooling the best $M$ losses, and compare these against samples from the ground truth posterior, \eqref{eq:GSE_post}.
-From all of this, we see that the natural notion of distance between multivariate and irregularly sampled time series data of different lengths, enabled by the use of path signatures, manifests as better recovery of both the true posterior distribution and the true posterior mean in this example, in which the MMDs between posteriors and squared distances between posterior means for \gls{sabc} are generally lower than those obtained using \gls{wass}.
-This is apparent in the posterior density plot also, in which we see greater concentration around the true posterior density using \gls{sabc} than \gls{wass}.
+(In this experiment, we observed the \gls{abc} posterior obtained with the \gls{mmd} distance measure to perform considerably worse than \gls{wass} and \gls{sabc}, and therefore omit these results from Figure \ref{fig:gse_metrics} for clarity.)
+We also show contour plots obtained by running the inference procedure at these 20 different seeds and pooling the best $M$ losses from each in Figure \ref{fig:GSE_post}, along with samples from the exact posterior, \eqref{eq:GSE_post}.

+From all of this, we see that the natural notion of distance between multivariate and irregularly sampled time series data of different lengths, enabled by the use of path signatures, manifests as better recovery of both the true posterior distribution and the true posterior mean in this example, in which the Wasserstein distances and MMDs between posteriors and Euclidean distances between posterior means for \gls{sabc} are generally lower than those obtained using \gls{wass}.